 If you have any errors/issues, you first want to check the ePDQ error log section.

-In the description field, you will most likely find an error code, something like unknown order/1/r if you do you can have a look here at the troubleshooting error codes.
-There you will find out what the issues are and what is needed to fix it.
+In the description field, you will most likely find an error code, something like unknown order/1/r.
+If you do, you can have a look here at the troubleshooting error codes.
+There you will find out what the issues are and what is needed to fix them.

 If you are still having issues, then enable the plugins debug log in the settings.

 Run some test transactions, and if the plugin finds something wrong with the plugin setup, it will log this and tell you how to fix this; you can find the log by going here: